-If you are flying into or out of Murcia Airport you need to bear in mind the following.
+If you are flying into or out of Murcia-Corvera International Airport you need to bear in mind the following:

-- July 1st (Thursday) ARRIVALS: We can pick you up at Murcia Corvera International Airport at almost any hour of the day or afternoon on this day, but, because the drive to our Caravaca base takes about 90 minutes, if you land late in the evening, say about 9 or 10 p.m., we shall not be able to get you to Caravaca base until late at night, when the most we can offer you to eat may be a sandwich or two and a salad, as everyone else will have had a hot dinner at 9 pm.
-So, please try to take a flight that lands before 7 p.m., but if the only one available for you lands later than that we shall do our best to pick you up provided you have informed us well beforehand. - July 22nd (Thursday) DEPARTURES: We cannot take anyone to the airport for flights out of Murcia that have a departure time earlier than 11 a.m., so you should not book on a flight that departs earlier than that.
-Yes, indeed there are early morning flights out of Murcia, but if you book on one leaving early on July 22nd you will have to take a private taxi from Caravaca at your own expense, which will cost you at least sixty or seventy euros.
-So, in order to avoid that expense, we can offer you an alternative solution if you must book on an early morning flight in order to make an international same-day connexion in, say, Madrid, Barcelona, London, etc., which is to book your early morning flight out of Murcia for Friday July 23rd and stay the night of Thursday 22nd with us at our Dolores de Pacheco base and either we can take you to the airport or you can order a taxi which will be less expensive than it would be from Caravaca, and you will not be charged for the extra night accomodation if you want to do that, but we need to know in advance, and certainly before July 1st, in order be sure that there are enough beds available at Dolores de Pacheco!
-After July 1st we are too busy excavating at Cueva Negra to be able to attend to deal with administrative matters concerning session 2 at Dolores de Pacheco. - July 22nd (Thursday) ARRIVALS: We can pick you up at the airport at almost any time but if you land before 11 a.m. you may have to hang around for a couple of hours until we arrive from Caravaca to set down departing Session 1 helpers, as it takes us 75-90 minutes to drive from Caravaca to Murcia Corvera International Airport.
-Please let us know the arrival time of your plane well beforehand. - August 12th (Thursday) DEPARTURES: As for July 22nd, though because also our staff will be busy transporting excavation equipment and finds to various places during the day we may have to drop you off at the airport in the morning and you will then have to hang around there until whatever time in the afternoon or evening your flight leaves that you may have booked on. - If you would like to spend an pleasant extra night or two before or after any of the sessions, in order to enjoy a relaxing day by the beach after a tiring long journey, or after a gruelling excavation session with us, we recommend an inexpensive friendly 2-star hotel at Los Narejos; it is the Hotel Los Narejos where bed-and-breakfast costs about 45 euros, and you can also buy lunch or dinner in its dining room.
-Several of our helpers from other countries have stayed there and been well satisfied.
-It is about a quarter of a mile or 0.5 km from the beach.
-Because July and August are high holiday season months, when anything under 50 euros bed-and- breakfast is hard to find at coastal resorts like Los Narejos, you should book well in advance.
-Here are the details: Hotel Los Narejos, Avenida de la Constitución 67, Los Narejos, 30710 Los Alcázares, Murcia, tel.
-34 968 57 56 34.
-It is quite easy for us to drop you off at this hotel instead of at the airport nearby if you are leaving us, or to pick you up at this hotel instead of at the airport if you are arriving, provided you have told us beforehand the dates of your hotel booking.
+- June 30th (Friday) ARRIVALS: We can pick you up at Murcia-Corvera International Airport at almost any hour of the day or afternoon on this day, but, because the drive to our Caravaca base takes about 90 minutes, if you land late in the evening, say about 9 or 10 p.m., we shall not be able to get you to Caravaca base until late at night, when the most we can offer you to eat may be a sandwich or two and a salad, as everyone else will have had a hot dinner at 9 pm.
+So, please try to take a flight that lands before 7 p.m., but if the only one available for you lands later than that we shall do our best to pick you up provided that you have informed us before June 14th whether you've signed up for Session 1 or Session 2. - July 21st (Friday) DEPARTURES: We cannot take anyone to Murcia-Corvera International Airport for flights out of Murcia that have a departure time earlier than 11 a.m., so you should not book on a flight that departs earlier than that.
+Yes, indeed there are early morning flights out of Murcia, but if you book on one leaving early on July 21st you will have to take a private taxi from Caravaca at your own expense, which will cost you at least sixty or seventy euros.
+So, in order to avoid that expense, we can offer you an alternative solution if you must book on an early morning flight in order to make an international same-day connexion in, say, Madrid, Barcelona, London, etc., which is to book your early morning flight out of Murcia for Saturday July 22nd and stay the night of Friday 21st with us at our Dolores de Pacheco base and either we can take you to the airport or you can order a taxi which will be less expensive than it would be from Caravaca, and you will not be charged for the extra night accommodation if you want to do that, but we need to know in advance, and certainly before June 29th, in order be sure that there are enough beds available at Dolores de Pacheco!
+After June 29th we are too busy excavating at Cueva Negra to be able to attend to administrative matters concerning session 2 at Dolores de Pacheco. - July 21st (Friday) ARRIVALS: We can pick you up at Murcia-Corvera International Airport at almost any time but if you land there before 11 a.m. you may have to hang around for a couple of hours until we arrive from Caravaca to set down departing Session 1 helpers, as it takes us 75-90 minutes to drive from Caravaca to Murcia-Corvera International Airport.
+Please let us know the arrival time of your plane well beforehand.

+August 11th (Friday) DEPARTURES: Same as for July 21st, though because also our staff will be busy transporting excavation equipment and finds to various places during the day, we may have to drop you off at Murcia-Corvera International Airport in the morning and you will then have to hang around there until whatever time in the afternoon or evening your flight leaves that you may have booked on.